civboot/civlua/lib/civix/README.md

-# Civix: linux tool library
+# Civix: unix sys library

-Civix contains standard linux functions that exist in most language's "sys" library such as `sleep`, `epoch`, etc. It also contains a powerful `Sh{}` type and convieience `sh()` function for executing system shell commands, either synchronously or asynchronously using the LAP protocol (see
+Civix contains standard unix functions that exist in most language's "sys" library such as `sleep`, `epoch`, etc. It also contains a powerful `Sh{}` type and convieience `sh()` function for executing system shell commands, either synchronously or asynchronously using the LAP protocol (see